TwoFX/LLVMTypeID/README.md

 ```

 In order to be compatible and callable from the other specializations, `get`,
 has to have exactly one parameter, a reference to an LLVMContext.
-If you can,
-try to emit subclasses of `llvm::Type`, as this aids in overload resolution.
+Use `auto *`
+as return type to guarantee that the most specific type that can be deduced is
+returned.

 ### Structured data